Red River Kart Club

 1. No smoking in the pit area before or during the races.
 This includes the pavement or bleachers.

 2. Everyone in the pit area must have signed the waiver and release form and must be wearing a wristband.
-Everyone in the pit area must have a pit pass on your wrist.
+Everyone in the pit area must have a pit pass on their wrist.
 If found without a pit pass, you will be asked to leave and receive a 2-week suspension.

 3. Driving in the pit area will not be allowed.